CatalinIonescu0922/Torii/README.md

 "merged state," dispatches builds to a worker pool, and reports results back to Gerrit.

-This project is built by Catalin Ionescu as a capstone/final exam project.
+This project is built by Catalin Ionescu as a final exam project.

 ## Overview